adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 -illities = availability, reliability, testability, scalability, security, elasticity, fault tolerance, performance, deployability, agility
 decisions = the rules for building the system
-design principles = guidelines
+design principles = guidelines for building the system, they may be flexible

 ## Expectations of an architect

 -   make architecture decisions
--   continually analyze the architeture
+-   continually analyze the architecture
 -   ensure compliance
 -   posses interpersonal skills
 -   have domain knowledge